California prosecutors will hit legal roadblock seeing death penalty for 1973 murder suspect

 Breaking News Emails

-California prosecutors said they're weighing capital punishment against the man accused of strangling an 11-year-old girl in 1973 — but legal experts insisted Thursday that's not possible.
+California prosecutors have said they're weighing capital punishment for the man accused of strangling an 11-year-old girl in 1973 — but legal experts insisted Thursday that's not possible.

 But when O'Keefe vanished while walking home from summer school on July 6, 1973, and was found dead a day later, there was no capital punishment on the books in California.